Inorganic Gas Isotope Geochemistry

 The isotope composition of marine microfossils and bivalve shells yields information on past temperature variation, and on changes in the carbon- and water cycle.

-Isotope analysis on bone, teeth and stalagmites gives insight in the terrestrial carbon cycle and animal diet, as well as on changing rainfall patterns through time.
+Isotope analysis on tooth enamel and stalagmites gives insight in the terrestrial carbon cycle and animal diet, as well as on changing rainfall patterns through time.
 These techniques are applied with the aim to unravel past hydroclimate variability, often in relation to biodiversity changes.

 Another specific focus for this group is of technical nature, and lies in the development of stable isotope techniques on very small sample amounts, and in the combination of different isotope techniques.
 Some technical key projects are: